eag838/To-Dos/Conventions.md

 Add your notes on any specific/special ways we handle things.

 ## Uncategorized
+- When adding metadata, add to existing workbook, not a new one.
+This keeps our record current in case we need to readd all metadata from the workbook.

 ## Rounding & Truncation
 - For now, truncate at 4 decimal places (<= 4 decimal places) - 20210310